Innovative business development in the Lithuanian capital

 “We feel that achieving ambitious goals in a solid company is way more fun.
 Therefore we support the idea of Life Sciences Digital Innovation Hub to foster progress by bringing together research, business and public sector companies.
 As true incumbents of Antakalnis, we are attracted by the opportunity to settle in the area surrounded by woods, and to draw inspiration and courage from the best universities and research centers of the state to overcome the biggest challenges.
 We believe that visions for the future are achieved more effectively by mobilizing the best, sharing ideas and tracing points of contact.”

 „Our main goal is to expand our business in the high-tech field, which requires highly qualified professionals and large-scale research as well as collaboration with research institutions or private companies in the biotechnology sector.
-Therefore, the opportunity to set up in Vilnius City Innovation Industry Park proved attractive not only because of its convenient location and well-developed infrastructure, but also because of the strong life sciences companies that are developing there.”
+Therefore, the opportunity to set up in Vilnius City Innovation Industrial Park proved to be attractive not only because of its convenient location and well-developed infrastructure, but also because of the strong life sciences companies that are developing there.”

 Lithuania’s goal to substantially grow its life sciences sector rests on the creation of an enabling environment for domestic and foreign companies alike.
 Vilnius City Innovation Industrial Park — established in August 2018 to provide a home for high-tech companies undertaking research and development (R&D) and production — aims to do just that.
 “Our vision is for VCIIP to mobilize a strong core of expertise and collaboration in the life sciences.
 As a park operator, we want the best possible conditions for the creation, growth, and co-operation of life sciences industry players,” says Gediminas Pauliukevičius, chief executive of Northtown Vilnius